BaderLab/GenAnT/README.md

 GAT_Snakemake allows for automated control for the genome annotation tutorial.
 We expect the same directory structure and setup when using the tutorial in any other manner (i.e., same /data and /external directories, the same annotation_tutorial conda environment, and access to `singularity` as a module or in your path).

 To run the pipeline, you need to change the config.yaml file to match your directory structure.
-To run the tutorial with the example data, you need to change: "/path-to-conda/miniconda3/" to the path to the miniconda directory where `annotation_tutorial` lives (e.g., /.mounts/labs/simpsonlab/users/dsokolowski/miniconda3/) and change "path-to-GAT/" to the path where you cloned "GenomeAnnotationTutorial" (e.g., /.mounts/labs/simpsonlab/users/dsokolowski/projects/GenomeAnnotationTutorial).

 Assuming that you have singularity in your path, and `annotation_tutorial` activated: